alliander-opensource/rcdt_robotics/docs/content/platforms.md

 ### Simulation Velodyne

-A Velodyne lidar can be launched in simulation by creating a configuration with an *Lidar* of type *velodyne*.
+A Velodyne lidar can be launched in simulation by creating a configuration with a *Lidar* of type *velodyne*.

 ### Hardware Velodyne